Our digital campus lets students around the world engage with lecturers, preceptors, and each other.

 * Discussion auditor seats are available only for selected courses.

-Our Community Hearth provides helpful information and videos on a variety of topics including, such as how to access Signum’s digital campus from various devices (e.g., laptop, tablet, mobile devices) and expectations on how to write papers for Signum’s intensive degree programs.
+Our Community Hearth provides helpful information and videos on a variety of topics, such as how to access Signum’s digital campus from various devices (e.g., laptop, tablet, mobile devices) and expectations on how to write papers for Signum’s intensive degree programs.

 The Community Hearth also provides a general “Student Lounge” forum where students and auditors can connect about any topic they choose related to Signum courses, events, and other aspects of interest to the student body.
 Many students share papers, insights from their classes, and information about upcoming events and gatherings that may be of interest.

 Signum University Library provides access to digital resources critical for helping our students research subjects and complete assignments.
-Active students taking any of Signum University’s courses for degree credit have access to a number of subscription-based journals and other resources via our digital campus.
+Enrolled for-credit students have full access to Signum’s digital library resources, including a number of subscription-based journals and other materials, via our digital campus.
 These include the Project Muse Humanities Collection, a set of over two hundred high-quality, peer reviewed journals, such as Tolkien Studies and The Chaucer Review.
 (Students must be logged in to access these materials.)

 In addition, our librarians have produced a number of research guides to provide help in locating resources related to the core courses offered by Signum, including literature and language study.
 As Signum University expands its range, so will the research guides provided by the Library.